GitInMaRepo/T-Rest_vs_Angularsaurus/README.md

 Note:
-This is a project I did for fun in my spare time- So I decided to have fun with while naming projects/executables.
+This is a project I did for fun in my spare time- So I decided to have fun while naming projects/executables.
 If you are not having fun with my names, the fork button is right up there.